mistertfy64/notrealmoney.mistertfy64.com/README.md

-# notrealmoney.mistertfy64.com
+# PlayMoneySystem
-A school (that mistertfy64 attends)-ran economy that isn't actually real money.
+idk my school asked me to do this for them